ticwear/sdk/doc/getting-started.en.md

 Using Android Studio or Eclipse you can create development projects.
 In Android Studio Description for example, to create a project, click File -> New Project.
 Follow the prompts to complete the following steps:

-1. In the “Configure your new project” window, enter the application name and the package name.
+1. In the "Configure your new project" window, enter the application name and the package name.

-2. In the “Form factors” window:
+2. In the "Form factors" window:

 	1. Select Phone and Tablet and select the API 18: Android 4.3 (Jelly Bean ) as Minimum SDK.
 	2. Select Wear and select API 20: Android 4.4 (KitKat Wear) as Minimum SDK.

-3. In the first window “Add an activity to Mobile”, for mobile device add a blank Activity.
+3. In the first window "Add an activity to Mobile", for mobile device add a blank Activity.

-4. In the second “Add an activity to Wear” window, for watch device add a blank Activity.
+4. In the second "Add an activity to Wear" window, for watch device add a blank Activity.

 5. Download [mobvoi-api.jar][mobvoi-jar] , and add to project library dependencies.